jogeshsingh/MICROBLAZE_UART_DEMO_ON_CMOD_ARTIX-A7/README.md

       ![09](./09.jpg)

- 11. Now give a name to your application project
+ 9. Click next

    ![10](./10.jpg)

-11.   click -NEXT
+11. Now give a name to your application project

    ![11](./11.jpg)